Esri/cityengine/_plugins/serlio.md

   - title: Favela Maya Project
     text: The Favela example demonstrates how a complex CityEngine Rule Package (RPK) is applied on one or more polygons.
-The provided Maya project includes an Alembic file with shapes from CityEngine, the Favela RPK itself and Maya scenes.</br></br><strong>Notes:</strong><ul><li>Requires Maya 2018 or later. </li><li>Based on the <a href="https://www.youtube.com/watch?v=IY5gU1J39Ec" target="_blank">original "Favela" project (YouTube)</a> created with CityEngine, Maya and Maxwell created by Matthias Bühler and Cyrill Oberhänsli. </li><li>v3 released on 2022-06-20 for Serlio v2.0.0</li></ul>
+The provided Maya project includes an Alembic file with shapes from CityEngine, the Favela RPK itself and Maya scenes.
+Extract the contents of the zip.
+Then open Maya and set the directory with the <em>workspace.mel</em> as the current project before opening one of the four Maya scenes.</br></br><strong>Notes:</strong><ul><li>Requires Maya 2019 or later. </li><li>Based on the <a href="https://www.youtube.com/watch?v=IY5gU1J39Ec" target="_blank">original "Favela" project (YouTube)</a> created with CityEngine, Maya and Maxwell created by Matthias Bühler and Cyrill Oberhänsli. </li><li>v3 released on 2022-06-20 for Serlio v2.0.0</li></ul>

     files:
     - title: Favela Maya Project
       link: https://github.com/Esri/serlio/releases/download/v2.0.0/favela_maya_project_v3.zip
-    - title: Instructions
-      link: ./assets/files/serlio_favela_instructions.txt

     images:
       - image-name: serlio_ex_1_1.png